 Bibliographic citations for articles accessed in electronic format should be given with either a URL or a URL based on a digital object identifier (DOI).
 If available, the DOI is preferable.
-Note that access dates are not required in CMS 17.
+Note that access dates are not required beginning with CMOS 17.

 Also, for some electronic journals, page numbers are not available.
 In these cases, use a section heading or other locator to orient the reader.